ovotech/kiss/README.md

 AWS-based secrets management for Kubernetes.

 Leverages users' Kubernetes OIDC authentication tokens for AWS Secrets Manager secrets management.
+Can also manage AWS IAM policies for secrets if you're using the [AWS provider for the k8s Secrets Store CSI driver](https://aws.amazon.com/blogs/security/how-to-use-aws-secrets-configuration-provider-with-kubernetes-secrets-store-csi-driver/).

 ## Why?